• COVID-19

 ACWA Sites Achieve Safety Recertification

-Bechtel Pueblo and Bechtel Parsons Blue Grass teams earn recertification of Star Status in the Occupational Safety and Health Administration’s Voluntary Protection Program.
+Bechtel Pueblo and Bechtel Parsons Blue Grass teams earn recertification of Star Status in the Occupational Safety and Health Administration’s Voluntary Protection Programs.

 Video: PCAPP Safety: Written in the Stars